maayazed/employee-tracker/README.md

 <div>
 <h4>Guide: </h4>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;From the command line install the package.json dependencies.
-In MySQL Workbench first run seed.sql then run schema.sql.
+In MySQL Workbench first, run seed.sql then run schema.sql.
 Both .sql files are found in the db folder provided within this repository.

 <br>